This article was updated on 15 May 2018.

 Opt for the package if you are sticking with the current gynaecologist.

 Some packages may include supplements, others would exclude it.
 If your package does not include supplements, you may want to budget a few hundred dollars extra if you are intending to purchase them from the gynaecologist.
 This would be a more convenient option.
-Otherwise, you can save some money by buying the supplements from external pharmacy if it’s not too much trouble and save yourself some money.

 In total, a rough estimate for prenatal check-ups at private gynaecologist will cost you about $2,000 to $2,500.